moorepants/learn-multibody-dynamics/vectors.rst

    B = me.ReferenceFrame('B')
    C = me.ReferenceFrame('C')

-Now establish the orientations, starting with :math:`A`'s rotation relative to :math:`N`.
+Now establish the orientations, starting with :math:`A`'s orientation relative to :math:`N`.

 .. jupyter-execute::

    A.orient_body_fixed(N, (q1, q2, 0), 'ZXZ')

-Notice that the unneeded third simple rotation angle was set to zero.
-Set a simple rotation for :math:`B` relative to :math:`A`.
+Notice that the unneeded third simple orientation angle was set to zero.
+Set a simple orientation for :math:`B` relative to :math:`A`.

 .. jupyter-execute::